AutodeskRoboticsLab/Mimic/mimic/plug-ins/plug-ins.md

 *robotAccumRot* is a Dependency Graph plug-in that enables the IK solver to evaluate axis angles beyond +/- 180 degrees

-*robotIK* is a Dependency Graph plug-in and the heart of Mimics robot rig.
+*robotIK* is a Dependency Graph plug-in and the heart of Mimic's robot rig.
 It performs the Inverse Kinematic solve, along with handling IK-FK switching, and more.

 *robotLimitRot* is a Dependency Graph plug-in that allows the physical rotational limits of the robot rig to be taken into account when performing an Inverse Kinematic solve.